kubernetes/kops/docs/bastion.md

       idleTimeoutSeconds: 1200
 ```

-Where the maximum value is 1200 seconds (20 minutes) allowed by AWS.
-[More information](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/config-idle-timeout.html)
+Where the maximum value is 3600 seconds (60 minutes) allowed by AWS.
+For more information see [configuring idle timeouts](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/config-idle-timeout.html).

 ### Using the bastion